 Back to Search

 This is one of the three great, long Cairngorm rights of way.
 It does not go through the heart of these mountains, but rather round their south-western perimeter.
-The start of the route goes through the forested lower reaches of Glen Feshie culminating in the fine stands of Scots pine at Ruigh-aiteachain (the MBA bothy is still closed for renovation, but expected to re-open late September or early October 2017) beyond which there is a very fine section through the narrow glen enclosed by steep crags.
+The start of the route goes through the forested lower reaches of Glen Feshie culminating in the fine stands of Scots pine at Ruigh-aiteachain (check the Mountain Bothies Association website for updates, but as of 12/12/2017, the MBA bothy here was still closed for renovation) beyond which there is a very fine section through the narrow glen enclosed by steep crags.
 Then the way goes for many kilometres over more open country across the watershed between the Feshie and the Geldie and eastwards to join the River Dee.